 To resolve either of these, use Terminal to run the following command:

 Be sure to replace VolumeName and DirectoryName with the appropriate volume and directory names.
 Alternatively, users can type in

-chflags -R nouchg, then simply drag and drop the folder to the Terminal window, which will automatically append the full file path.
+sudo chflags -R nouchg (followed by a space), then simply drag and drop the folder to the Terminal window, which will automatically append the full file path.